What Is the Bass Vocal Range — and How to Master It!

 Legendary Bass Singers Who Brought the Heat

-- Barry White sang low with charm and soul that could melt a room
+- Barry White: Barry sang low with charm, warmth, and romance that could melt a whole room.
+That silky bass is still unmatched.

 Where Bass Belongs in Music